flogjs/flog/README.md

 file.
 In the case of non-standard (third-party) modules encountered in a file, you will be prompted if you wish to download and install them.

-If you wish to explicitly install modules before you (both standard and third-party), use `flog install [module]`.
+If you wish to explicitly install modules before use (both standard and third-party), run `flog install [module]`.

 ```sh
 ./flog install std/console